privacyidea/privacyidea/CONTRIBUTING.md

 ##### Merging a Pull Request

 If the reviewer approves a pull request, and if no other reviews have been requested (see below), the reviewer should merge (or rebase or squash and merge) the pull request.
-When the pull request is merged, the reviewer deletes the feature branch.
+When the pull request is merged, the reviewer deletes the feature branch, if possible.

 ##### Multiple Reviewers